 Perkins India is committed to changing the lives of children who have multiple disabilities with vision impairment (MDVI) — children who are at the greatest risk of being left behind.
 Being born with multiple disabilities and visual impairment — as opposed to a single disability — means these children are among the most vulnerable in the world.
 Here’s why:

-- Children with MDVI receive incorrect diagnoses and lose years of early development, foundational to success in school and life.
+- Children with MDVI receive incorrect diagnoses and lose years of early development, which are foundational to success in school and life.